vinnyroca/3D_Software/docs/3_SubdivisionModeling.md

 <figure> <img src = "../assets/images/maya_03_multicut_01.gif"><figcaption></figcaption></figure>

-We see that when we smooth our model with two levels of subdivision, the top of the model appears to be a harder edge.
+When we smooth our model with two levels of subdivision, the top of the model appears to be a harder edge.

 <figure> <img src = "../assets/images/maya_03_multicut_02.gif"><figcaption></figcaption></figure>